NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Nethys - Moderate Boon.md

-**Moderate Boon (Single Use)** Nethys grants you insight into the secrets of magic.
+Nethys grants you insight into the secrets of magic.
 Add one spell from a different tradition of magic to your spell list.
 You still must learn it or add it to your repertoire normally.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*